bukankalengkaleng/laravel-packages/ROADMAP.md

 ## Buggy Packages

-Here is the packages that are planned to coming on the next release.
-These packages are not there yet mostly because currently they are still buggy or not compatible with the latest Laravel (v5.7.x).
+Here is the packages that are planned to coming on the next release(s).
+These packages are not there yet because currently they are: still buggy, causing an issue, or not compatible with the latest Laravel (v5.7.x).

 1. [Algolia's Scout Extended](https://github.com/algolia/scout-extended)
 1. [Hootlex's Laravel Friendship](https://github.com/hootlex/laravel-friendships)